|

 the Philippines and cleaners from all over the world for the maintenance

-For Scotland to thrive we need a more diverse and welcoming society.
+out.
+For Scotland to thrive we need a more diverse and welcoming

+society.
 There is no room for racists in Scotland.
-Let’s give them the cold
+Let's give

 top